Bettman casts doubt on NHL players going to Beijing Olympcs - WTMJ

 “We have real concerns about whether it’s sensible,” Bettman said, noting the league will go if a deal can be reached.
 “We’re getting to be on a rather short timeframe.”

-In other news, the league announced it will hold All-Star Weekend in Las Vegas and outdoor games in Minneapolis and Nashville next season.
+— The league announced it will hold All-Star Weekend in Las Vegas in 2022, with exact dates to be determined.

+— The Minnesota Wild will host St. Louis in the 13th Winter Classic at Target Field, the home of Major League Baseball’s Twins, on Jan.
+1. The Wild had been awarded the 2021 showcase but the schedule was shortened to 56 games and play didn’t begin until late January.
+The Wild hosted an outdoor Stadium Series game in 2016, against Chicago at the University of Minnesota’s football stadium.

+The NHL Stadium Series will see Nashville hosting Tampa Bay on Feb.
+26 at Nissan Stadium, the home of the NFL’s Tennessee Titans.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports